buzzcola3/OMV-ownCoud/plugin/openmediavault-owncloud-docker/README.md

 Install the generated `.deb` from the repository root (one level up).

+## Installing from releases
+1) Download the latest `.deb` asset from the GitHub Releases page.
+2) Copy it to your OMV box and install:
+	- `sudo dpkg -i openmediavault-owncloud-docker_*.deb`
+	- If dependencies are missing, run `sudo apt-get -f install`.
+3) The plugin appears under Services → OwnCloud in the OMV UI.

 ### Continuous integration
 - GitHub Actions workflow `build.yml` builds the Debian package on pushes/PRs.
 - Artifacts: resulting `.deb` and build logs for inspection.